|Back to Main Print This Page Email to a Friend|

 Women who take birth control pills need to be sure to take the pills every day.
-It’s best to get in the habit of taking the pill at the same time every day.
+It is best to get in the habit of taking the pill at the same time every day.
 Your risk for becoming pregnant if you miss a dose depends on the type of pill you are taking.
 Progestin-only pills have a stricter schedule than combination hormone pills.

 For 28-day or 21-day combination OCs, catch-up doses depend on when in the cycle you forgot to take the pill.
-Read the directions that come with your pills and check with your doctor or pharmacist if you have any questions.
+Read the directions that come with your pills and check with your health care provider or pharmacist if you have any questions.
 It is a good idea to keep on hand a back-up form of barrier birth control (condom, spermicide, sponge).
-Emergency (“morning after”) contraception is another option.
+Emergency ("morning after") contraception is another option.

-Standard OCs.
-Traditional combination birth control pills come in either a:
+Standard OCs: Traditional combination birth control pills come in either a: